GI Bill Payment Dates and Rates

 Monthly Housing Allowance

-- Your monthly allowance (MHA) is generally the same as the BAH (Basic Allowance for Housing for an E-5 with dependents)
+Your monthly allowance (MHA) is generally the same as the BAH Rates for an E-5 with dependents.

-- If your MHA rates go up, you will see the difference the next academic year, not in January.
-If they go down, your MHA amount will not change unless you change schools or have more than a six month break in training.
+If your MHA rates go up, you will see the difference the next academic year, not in January.
+If they go down, your MHA amount will not change unless you:

 - Schools in US Territories: E-5 with dependents OHA Rate for school location